dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [ ] Change `load cpu-intensive` language to just `small medium large` or something because now I've decided that the app encapsulates the compute option.
+* [x] DONE Change `load cpu-intensive` language to just `small medium large` or something because now I've decided that the app encapsulates the compute option.
+* [ ] Do message processing count only in the test harness.
+This will shave some code nicely across the consumers.
+Also in the test harness, just use one of the consumers.

 ## Finished Wish List Items